liip/RMT/README.md

 Contributing
 ------------
-If you would like to help, by submitting one of your action scripts, generators, or persisters.
+If you would like to help, by submitting one of your action scripts, generators or persisters.
 Or just by reporting a bug just go to the project page [https://github.com/liip/RMT](https://github.com/liip/RMT).

 If you provide a PR, try to associate it some unit or functional tests.
 See next section